Synthetixio/SIPs/content/sips/sip-x.md

    'c': C
    'd': D}}
 ```
 The parameters of the best execution function are saved in a structure and configurable via SCCP.
-Whenever a user trades a given amount of synth, the cumulative volume is updated and then the number in that `Cumulative Volume Structure` (denoted as `x`) is used to to retrieve slippage applied:
+Whenever a user trades a given amount of a synth, the cumulative volume is updated and then the number in that `Cumulative Volume Structure` (denoted as `x`) is used to to retrieve slippage applied:

 `f(x) = a + bx^(0.5) + cx + dx^2`

-Note that the cumulative volume passed into the best execution pricing function is an absolute number.
-Hence after Bob's trade, denoted earlier, `f(2)` is used to retrieve the amount of price adjustment incorporated into the trade.
+Note that the cumulative volume passed into the best execution pricing function is an absolute number, hence after Bob's trade, denoted earlier, `f(2)` is used to retrieve the amount of price adjustment incorporated into the trade.

 ### Pricing Methodology
 The fill price builds on the methodologies denoted in [SIP-198](https://sips.synthetix.io/sips/sip-198) and [SIP-258](https://sips.synthetix.io/sips/sip-258) in order to obtain a `atomicPrice` using the worse fill between `Uniswap-v3`, `Chainlink` and `TWAP`.
-Assuming that the atomic price in `USD` terms, denoted as P, then the best execution fill amount is obtained with the following computation:
+Assuming the atomic price is in `USD` terms, denoted as P, then the best execution fill amount is obtained with the following computation:
 - if the sourceCurrencyKey is `sUSD`:

 `SrcAmount * 1/P * (1- fee) * [1-f(x)] => DestAmount`